The Engineers

 Greg New Module #1 Greg Mac A three foot module with a single track mainline.
 A highway crosses the mainline in this rural town.
 Main Street fronts the trackage.

-Spanish Fork Dave Spritke Two four foot modules make this set.
+Spanish Fork Dave Spritke/ Retired Two four foot modules make this set.
 A short siding allows easier switching of the several industries to be located on this module set.
 This inspiration for this module is the town of Spanish Fork Utah.
 While the track plan is free lanced.
 The station and industries are modeled after structures in the town.
-Dave now lives in Colorado and participates with Colorado Free-mo.
+Dave moved from Utah in 2005.
+The module is now a part of Dave's home layout.

 The group is currently following a set of Policies and Procedures concerning club organization, module, scenery and rolling stock standards.
 Additionally, the group has established guidelines for membership.
 These steps are being taken to promote and insure better operation of the layout.
 This subsequently will promote and insure harmony within the group and, the enjoyment of each group member.
 Rules and policies for the group may be added or changed as the group deems necessary.